sagemathinc/cocalc/src/packages/static/README.md

 }
 ```

-### Changing code in other packages such as `smc-util`
+### Changing code in other packages such as `packages/util`

-1. Change something in `smc-util`.
+1. Change something in `packages/util`.
-2. You **must** do `npm run build` in `smc-util` to make the changes visible to webpack!
-This is because anything outside of `smc-util` actually only sees `smc-util/dist` which is the compiled versions of everything.
+2. You **must** do `npm run build` in `packages/util` to make the changes visible to webpack!
+This is because anything outside of `packages/util` actually only sees `packages/util/dist` which is the compiled versions of everything.
 This is a significant change from before.